19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Die Rolling Mechanics/Reroll Tokens.md

 Any unspent Reroll Tokens at the end of a session expire, they do not carry over.

-*You **cannot** use them to reroll another player's die rolls, or the GM's die rolls, your rolls only.*
+*You **cannot** use them to reroll another player's die rolls or the GM's die rolls — your rolls only.*